CastilloGustavo/true-north/README.md

 # true-north
-Proyect to Apply Sr React Developer
+ Project to Apply Sr React Developer.
+The information on how to get up the application is in the Task List folder s